mike51078/Beers-to-Drink/README.md

 ### Heroku Deployed Live Link

-Click on the following link to view the application deployed live.
+Click on the following link to view the application deployed live in Heroku:  https://immense-spire-75834.herokuapp.com/

 ### Overview